hanleyweng/blog/knol/2016/2016-08/_posts/2016-08-29-Encoding-Sign-Language.md

 Presently, SignWriting is the closest we have to an official written form of ASL.
 Upon rough preliminary research, it is also the closest thing signers from phonetic-language countries have to a written signed language.

 Focusing on making SignWriting easier to write and read can make it more prevalent and help all Sign Languages.
-New variations of SignWriting such as ASLwritten could potentially initially be expressed as a typeset of SignWriting - along their road to becoming official languages independent of SignWriting. _It is still important to promote other written sign languages for different cultures - as common actions signed by one country may be significantly different to another._
+New variations of SignWriting such as ASLwritten could initially be expressed as a typeset of SignWriting - along their road to becoming official languages independent of SignWriting. _It is still important to promote other written sign languages for different cultures - as common actions signed by one country may be significantly different to another._

 SignWriting has made huge leaps in recent years, in allowing Sign Languages to be encoded.
-However there is still a lot much to do.
+However there is still a lot to do.
 One additional problem that will need to be tackled is the evolving nature of 1.
 SignWriting, and 2.
 Individual Signed Languages - however I strongly believe that modern technologies have the capabilities to support such dynamic languages.